Life at Pepperland

 Dues DO NOT cover things like water, ice, event/activity supplies, and RV services such as water delivery and pumpout.
 Everyone brings their own water for drinking, cooking, cleaning, personal hygiene, and events/activities that they host.
 Meal Teams provide water for cooking and clean up; this water is reimbursable by the camp.

-Camp Structures
+Camp Shade Structures

 Golden Slumbers provides shade for campers in tents.
 Space is limited and first come, first served; priority is given to campers who come early and help set up camp.